Understanding Michigan Homeowners insurance

 Personal Liability – Coverage E– Coverage is provided to an insured under this section if a claim is made or a suit is brought against the insured for damages due to an injury or damage to property of others.

-- This coverage also covers the cost of defending you in any suit for damages and also pays for the cost of the defense in addition to your liability limit even if the suit is false or fraudulent.
+- This coverage also covers the cost of defending you in any lawsuit for damages.
+It will pay for the cost of your defense in addition to the liability limit even if the suit is false or fraudulent.

 - The minimum limit of liability available is $100,000, but additional limits are available.

-- Examples of liability claim: a dog biting someone if you own a pool and someone drowned, or someone who has an injury that occurs on your property.
+- Examples of liability claim: your dog biting someone, a person drowning in a pool, or an injury that occurs on your property.

 Medical payments to others – Coverage F– Under this coverage, the insurer will pay medical expenses to others for necessary medical costs incurred or medically ascertained within three years from the date of accident or injury.
-This coverage does not apply to the insured or regular residents of the household and starts at $1000, but additional limits can be purchased.
+This coverage does not apply to the insured or residents of the household and starts at $1000.

 Michigan homeowners insurance exclusions